PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 Multiple groups are reporting many CurseForge and Bukkit projects as compromised.
 Malware has been uploaded to several projects and it's now known that the virus is self-replicating and spreading. **We recommend that you do not download or update any mods, modpacks, or plugins at this time**, and we'll keep you updated as more information becomes available.

-Additionally there are indicators that the malware is self-replicating, which is why **you should avoid playing Minecraft at all for now**.

 Table of contents:

 [[toc]]